 HOW TO APPLY

-The DMG offers both short- and long-term placements to U of T students at both the undergraduate and graduate level.
+The DMG regularly offers both short- and long-term placements to U of T students at both the undergraduate and graduate level.
 Student interns are involved in almost every area of gallery activity, from working with exhibiting artists during installation of their work to researching the Permanent Collection to assisting with grant applications.
 They also develop and execute special projects for the gallery according to their specific interests.

 For more information on the current availability of placements at the DMG, please contact the GALLERY ASSISTANT.